-TED 252 Foundations of Multicultural Education 3 cr.
+TED 252 Foundations of Diversity and Equity in Education 3 cr.

 ART 250 Child Art 2 cr.

 HEAL 361 Methods and Materials in Health for the Elementary Teacher 3 cr.

 MATH 247 Mathematics for Elementary Teachers II 4 cr.

 MUS 350 Music for Elementary Teachers 2 cr.

 TED 255 Children's and Adolescent Literature or ENGL 250 Literature for Children 3 cr.

 (all classes must be taken ttogether durng the same semestser)

 TED 312 Techniques in Elementary Education: Science 4 cr.

 TED 315 Techniques in Elementary Education: Mathematics 4 cr.